MdevDigitalInc/zuc-marketing-site/.github/PULL_REQUEST_TEMPLATE.md

 ## How To Test:
 - In terminal: `npm run dev`
 - Navigate to : `localhost:8080/`

-- Did you test locally?
+:imp: Delete this line only if you tested locally! :imp:

-Expected Result(s): Section should be fully responsive
+### Expected Result(s):

+- Observe the glory of my implementation

 ## Design Links